tomitomi3/LibOptimization/HowToUse.md

         /// <returns></returns>
         public override List<List<double>> Hessian(List<double> x)
         {
-            //for Optimization algorithm using Hessian matrix

-            //If you don't use an optimization algorithm that uses derivatives, return null value. return null;

-            //Numerical Hessian matrix of the objective function can be easily implemented using the following API.
-            //Diagonal component stores the second derivative of the objective function. return base.NumericHessianToDiagonal(x);
+            //If you use the Newton method, implement the derivative of the objective function. otherwise, return null. return null;
         }

         /// <summary>